-- Kms are calculated from the City Centre to the shift destination regardless of where you actually live or travel from and are only approved if over 40 km. - Travel/km is paid at \$.40c per km (as at 2025).
+- Kms are calculated from the City Centre to the shift destination regardless of where you actually live or travel from and are only approved if over 20 km. - Travel/km is paid at \$.75c per km.
 In some cases, with prior approval, you may travel while on shift in your car e.g., to run errands and those kms are calculated as whatever you travelled to complete the task. - For some legislated customers, there is a requirement of payment of time for travel.
 This will be discussed with you as part of the shift before you accept.